777arc/textbook/content/noise.rst

 Some common errors people will run into when new to dB are:

-1. Using nature log instead of log base 10, because most programming language's log() function is actually the natural log.
+1. Using natural log instead of log base 10, because most programming language's log() function is actually the natural log.
 2. Forgetting to include the dB when expressing a number or labeling an axis.
 If we are in dB we need to identify it somewhere.
 3. When you're in dB you add/subtract values instead of multiplying/dividing, e.g.:

 .. image:: ../_static/db.PNG
-   :scale: 70 %
+   :scale: 60 %
    :align: center

 It is also important to understand that dB is not technically a "unit".
 A value in dB alone is unit-less, like if something is 2x larger, there are no units until I tell you the units.  dB is a relative thing.
 In audio when they say dB they really mean dBA which is units for sound level (the A is the units).
-In wireless we typically refer to watts, to refer to an actual power level, so you might see dBW which is relative to 1 W, or dBmW (often written dBm for short) which is relative to 1 mW, i.e. 0 dBm = -30 dBW.
+In wireless we typically refer to watts, to refer to an actual power level, so you might see dBW which is relative to 1 W, or dBmW (often written dBm for short) which is relative to 1 mW.
 For example, someone might say "our transmitter is set to 3 dBW" (so 5 watts).
 Sometimes we just say dB, meaning it is relative, there are no units, e.g. "our signal was received 20 dB above the noise floor".
+A little tip: 0 dBm = -30 dBW.

 Lastly, here are some common conversions that I would recommend remembering: